natural/zukai/README.md

 ###### `Model.post('del', callback)`

-Post-delete hooks run after the object is successfully removed from the bucket, but before the `del` event is emitted and before the promise is resolved.
+Post-delete hooks run after the object is successfully removed from the bucket but before the `del` event is emitted and before the promise is resolved.
 Any error produced by a post-delete hook will cause the promise to be rejected.